JohnReeves/bcs-ciphers/colour.md

 }
 ```

+Take some time to play around to find out what you can control.

 ## 6. Bountiful Buttons

 Buttons need round corners and colours to encourage you to press them.

-Find out what you can do with them!

 ```css
 button {